 Transfer Station and Recycling

 Operations at Pittsford’s Transfer Station, where garbage can be taken and recyclables disposed of, are run by a collection of part-time staff.
-Running the operation from Wednesday afternoons from 4:00 p.m. to 6:30 p.m. and Saturday from 9:00 a.m. to 3:15 p.m. are Charlie Rivers, Doc Potter, Bobby Fallon, Joe Pomykala, Wayne Giard and Roger Bougor.
+Running the operation from Wednesday afternoons from 4:00 p.m. to 6:30 p.m. and Saturday from 9:00 a.m. to 3:15 p.m. are Doc Potter, Bobby Fallon, Joe Pomykala, and Wayne Giard.

 At a recent Staff meeting, Charlie Rivers, who has worked for the Town of Pittsford for more than 50 years–first on the Highway Crew and more recently as Transfer Station Attendant–was presented with a Proclamation adopted by the Vermont Legislature.
 Pictured (l-r): Town Manager John Haverstock, Charlie Rivers, Representative Butch Shaw, Senator Peg Flory, Representative Steve Carr and Select Board Chair Hank Pelkey.

 NEW! – The Town is pleased to report that the Transfer Station is now accepting used batteries and cell phones for recycling (in a separate, dedicated container).
 Just bring your item(s) to the attention of the attendants and they will help you drop them in the cardboard box in the proper way.
 It is quick and easy and earth-friendly!!!

 Check out these links describing State law on the handling of garbage and recycling on the local level:

 - Universal Recycling page: http://dec.vermont.gov/waste-management/solid/universal-recycling

 State law requires that we begin to divert food scraps from garbage by July 1, 2017… Interested in putting those food scraps to good use while backyard composting?
 Check out this quick tutorial….

 WEDNESDAY 4:00 PM TO 6:30 PM